elves/elvish/website/ref/language.md

 ## User-Defined Modules

-You can define your own modules with Elvishscript by putting them under `~/.elvish/lib` and giving them a `.elv` extension.
+You can define your own modules with Elvishscript by putting them in files under `~/.elvish/lib` and giving them a `.elv` extension.
+The file name must be a valid [variable name](#variable).
+For example, `a.elv` is valid but `a.b.elv` is not valid as a module name.

 For instance, to define a module named `a`, store it in `~/.elvish/lib/a.elv`:

 ```elvish-transcript
 ~> cat ~/.elvish/lib/a.elv